Your First Step Toward Becoming a Global Investment Professional Starts at JAIN (Deemed-to-be University) - www.lokmattimes.com

 Your First Step Toward Becoming a Global Investment Professional Starts at JAIN (Deemed-to-be University)

-PNN Bangalore (Karnataka) [India], December 15: In every generation, there are students who don't just want a degree ...
+Bangalore (Karnataka) [India], December 15: In every generation, there are students who don't just want a degree — they ...

 At JAIN (Deemed-to-be University)'s School of Commerce, this ambition finds its true home through the Bachelor of Commerce (Honours / Honours with Research) in Strategic Finance integrated with CFA.
 What sets this pathway apart is not only the world-class curriculum but the environment that nurtures thinkers, analysts, and future investment leaders.
 This is why many consider JAIN University among the best bcom strategic finance integrated with CFA colleges in Bangalore, where learning becomes a transformational experience.